-On this year’s visit to Todos Santos, we met once again with our friend and partner Adriana Contreras.
+On this year’s visit to Todos Santos, we met once again with our friend design and partner Adriana Contreras.
 Adriana and her husband Gerardo Maldonado have built a thriving clinic in Huehuetenango, Guatemala.

 What started in her own home, as a humble single room for consultations, has now become the Santa Rita Veterinary Clinic.
 With time, and through a lot of hard work, Adriana’s clinic has been providing much-needed veterinary services to her community for 15 years now.

 Adriana has been working alongside the GAAP for the past 8 years in Todos Santos, Guatemala.
-This week Adriana’s Clínica Veterinaria Santa Rita is partnering up with the GAAP to provide Para-Veterinary training to three veterinary assistant with the support of Dogs Trust International.
+This week Adriana’s Clínica Veterinaria Santa Rita is partnering up with the GAAP to provide Para-Veterinary training to three veterinary assistants with the support of Dogs Trust International.

 The GAAPs’ Para-Veterinarian Project aims to provide permanent veterinary care in rural places or communities where veterinary services are difficult to find.
-This project has been developing since last year, when our Para-Veterinarian Manual was completed.
+This project has been developing since last year when our Para-Veterinarian Manual was completed.
 This year, we are working on training our Guatemalan Pra-Veterinarians.

-Adriana explains that the training is very important for the para-veterinary assistants because “they can assume a greater responsibility in supporting the attention we give to the patients” and can help with the preparation of the patient for surgery as well as provide post operation care.
+Adriana explains that the training is very important for the para-veterinary assistants because “they can assume a greater responsibility in supporting the attention we give to the patients” and can help with the preparation of the patient for surgery as well as provide post-operation care.

 Adriana highlighted that the training is particularly important for Andrés, one of the para-veterinarians in training who lives in the remote indigenous community of Todos Santos, who will be able to respond to veterinary emergencies in his community.
-Adriana said that she has had a lot of fun with the GAAP this week, and that she sees the assistants are very happy and are enjoying the practical training.
+Adriana said that she has had a lot of fun with the GAAP this week and that she sees the assistants are very happy and are enjoying the practical training.